Skip to Content

 1. Choose your scuba diving location and instructor wisely –

-It is very important that the location of your dive has unbroken corals and fish.
-These are the least you can see in scuba diving.
-But, choosing a reputed PADI centre and instructor is the more important.
+The location of your dive must have unbroken corals and fish—the least you can see in scuba diving.
+But choosing a reputed PADI center and instructor is more important.
 Do a lot of research before you decide on one because you are entrusting them with your life.

 2. Do not hesitate to ask –

 If you have a question, ask!
 The more you talk, the better it is.
-When we were going to dive, I heard a sound coming out of my oxygen cyclinder which resonated “fissssssssss” which was similar to when air escapes from a pipe.
-I wasn’t sure if I should ask Mike about it but I did and turned out the knob wasn’t tightened properly.
+When we were going to dive, I heard a sound coming out of my oxygen cylinder, which resonated “fissss,” similar to when air escapes from a pipe.
+I wasn’t sure if I should ask Mike about it, but I did, and it turned out the knob wasn’t tightened properly.
 So, you get my point.
-You should ask talk about whatever is going on in your mind.
-This helps your instructor to know that you might not be as cool as a fish inside water. its always good to know, someone is taking care of your comfort.
+It would be best if you talked about whatever is going on in your mind.
+This helps your instructor know you might not be as cool as a fish inside water. it’s always good to know someone is taking care of your comfort.

 3. Do not haste while diving –

 Scuba diving is all about baby steps.
 The better you learn, the better diver you will become.
-It is very important that you keep your calm and try to fix the situation under water instead of wanting to run to the surface.
+You must keep calm and try to fix the situation underwater instead of wanting to run to the surface.
 DO NOT PANIC.
-Mike told me to be lazy and to be as lazy as you can get, and after I dived, i realised what he meant.
-You have to be lazy and calm to deal with situations under water.
-Bottle up your emotions – your urge to cry, shout, flap your hands and legs and open this bottle when you have reached the surface.
+Mike told me to be as lazy as possible, and after I dived, I realized what he meant.
+You have to be lazy and calm to deal with situations underwater.
+Bottle up your emotions – your urge to cry, shout, flap your hands and legs, and open this bottle when you have reached the surface.

-Follow all of the above golden tips and you have absolutely have a wonderful time.
-Just focus on the enlarged fish, other organisms, corals and weeds.
-While diving once, me and Claire was swimming very close to the surface and I thought I will get hurt by the black sea creatures (see, below) creature and I started to panic.
-But, I remembered, things appear much much laaaaarger and closer than they are underwater.
+Follow all of the above golden tips, and you will absolutely have a wonderful time.
+Just focus on the fish, other organisms, corals, and weeds.
+While diving once, Claire and I were swimming very close to the surface, and I thought I would get hurt by the spiky black creatures (see below), and I started to panic.
+But then I remembered that things appear much, much larger and closer underwater than they are.

 Scuba diving